The Ultimate Guide to User Acceptance Testing (UAT)

 That’s why we built guest forms and member forms:

-Clients and beta testers can type in what went wrong with the guest form (and automatically attach a screenshot).
+Clients and beta testers can report issues with the guest form (and automatically attach a screenshot).

 The member form is a bit more advanced.
 You can immediately label bug reports or assign issues to a team member.